seinecle/blog/_posts/2026-05-29-flavors-agentic.md

 - ask GPT to accomplish another task just by writing a prompt describing the task
 - rinse and repeat...

 Honestly, that works pretty well.
-It is extremely low tech as you can see.
+It is extremely low-tech as you can see.
 It also means you can launch [Claude Code](https://claude.com/fr/product/claude-code) in one session, Codex CLI in another, [Gemini CLI](https://geminicli.com/) in a third one... and hence spread your token consumption on several AI providers in parallel, which makes the token budget limit slower to hit for a given provider.

 # Flavor 2: launching AI CLIs in headless mode
 I used this second approach to write crawlers for 200+ different webpages.
 Obviously with 200 crawlers to create, that would have been too boring to do with the Flavor 1 described just above.
 ChatGPT guided me throughout on how to implement this new approach.
 The basic logic is: